 Though this version of Superman wasn’t my cup of tea there were a few things I quite liked about Man of Steel; Lois Lane (Amy Adams) is finally shown to be fairly good investigative reporter who is able to track down and figure out who Superman really is, Laurence Fishburne brings the proper gravitas to the character of Perry White, and not since Christopher Reeve has there been an actor who looked the part as well as Henry Cavill does.
 I’d also like to give a shout out to Ayelet Zurer who played Lara Lor-Van, Superman’s biological mother, because she was just fantastic in this.
 Russell Crowe as “Action Jor-El” left me cold but Zurer’s Lara brought so much pathos and dignity to the character, and with virtually no dialog, that I wish she’d been the one to become a hologram in the Fortress of Solitude.

-So whether this is an Elseworld story or not Man of Steel is still one of those movies that angers me the more times I watch it, just for the sheer loss of potential this movie squandered.
+Man of Steel is one of those movies that angers me the more times I watch it, if just for the sheer loss of potential this movie squandered.
 With that cast and the amount of money spent on visual effects we could have had one of the best Superman movies to date, but instead we got Zack Snyder’s dull colour palette, with David S. Goyer’s nonsensical storytelling, making me look back more fondly at the misstep that was Superman Returns.